misael-diaz/OpenBDS/README.md

 The OBDS code has been successfully built with GCC and the Intel Compiler in Linux and Mac OS X.

-## Setup the Execution Environment
+## Set Up the Execution Environment

 Create the output directories that the OBDS app expects: